atomist/sdm/README.md

 related projects.

 The SDM framework enables you to control your delivery process in code.
 Think of it as an API for your software delivery.
-See this [introduction][atomist-doc] for more information on the concept of a Software Delivery Machine and how to create and develop on an SDM.
+See the [Atomist documentation][atomist-doc] for more information on the concept of a software delivery machine and how to create and develop an SDM.

 [atomist-doc]: https://docs.atomist.com/ (Atomist Documentation)